 Podcasting has gotten so popular that even the New York Big 5 publishers have gotten in on the act.
-For example, Penguin, and Harlequin, both have podcasts where their editors give submissions tips and discuss upcoming books.
+For example, Penguin, and even Macmillan both had podcasts where their editors give submissions tips and discuss upcoming books.

 In true indie spirit, some authors have started their own podcasts where they feature other indie/self-published books.
 In fact, 90% of the podcasts who welcome indie authors, are hosted by indie authors or authors signed at small publishing presses.
 If you were wondering, authors at small presses often face the same uphill battle when it comes to marketing their work, so they really do feel our pain.

 Two Possible Arrangements

 There are two types of book podcasts, one where you submit your book for review and another where you get interviewed about your book or about writing in general.
 Both are good ways to promote your work.
 Now before I go on, I need to be brutally honest with you, this will not make you a bestseller.
 In fact, most marketing methods like blogging, radio and yes, even television are ineffective at selling products short-term.
 However, they are very effective at building your brand and if you’re going to sell anything these days, you need a brand.

 - Michigan Avenue Media (Marsha Casper Cook) features independent and mainstream authors.

 - A Cup of Tea With Alan